Own your Solar System and

 It's more affordable than you think

-The second main way to own a solar panel system is with a solar loan.
-Solar loans are a wonderful financing option because they allow you to go solar and own the system with no money down, and often at a lower cost than what you pay for electricity at the moment.
+Solar loans are a wonderful financing option because they allow you to go solar and own the system with no money down, and often at a lower cost than what you currently paying pay for electricity.
 In other words, solar loans make it so that if you can afford your monthly electricity bill, you can afford to put solar on your roof.

 There are many banks, such as Mosaic, Loanpal, and Dividend, that offer loans tailored to solar projects.
 These banks allow you to re-amortize the loan at no cost allowing you to apply the tax credit to pay down the loan.
-Part of what we do is helping our customers understand their finance options and securing the best deal.
+We'll work with you to obtain the best loan option that fit's your needs.

 Lease - PPA